mattriley/agile-avatars/README.md

 # Architecture

-With the plethora of frontend architectural styles in use today, this application takes a "back to basics" approach with a classic layered architecture.
+With the plethora of frontend architectural styles in use today, this application takes a _back to basics_ approach with a classic layered architecture.
 The thought being that the simplicity and familiarity of this architectural style would be approachable for a wide audience including backend developers with limited exposure to frontend development.

 <br>
 <p align="center">